Skip to content

 It will be worse initially, but it is supposed to get better with time.

-You may also, along with fatigue, discover that diminished creatine synthesis causes you to struggle with your exercises, particularly strength training.
+You may also experience that decreased creatine production makes you struggle with your exercises, especially strength training

 It might be more difficult to lift a greater weight or do as many reps because your body produces less ATP energy; it tires faster.
 Without creatine supplements, your muscles may not be able to keep up with what you're doing.